How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Related Work

 \section{Related Work}

-Generative models trained on language-motion paired datasets can synthesize realistic human body movements from natural language instructions \citep{Guo2022text2motion, MDM}.
-However, these models often fail on novel motion instructions out of the limited training datasets.
-To address this generalization problem, recent work uses LLMs to extract specific motion-relevant information, indicating that LLMs might contain rich human motion knowledge. \citet{SINC} observe that LLMs correctly recognize relevant body parts for given action labels like ``stroll''. \citet{finemotiondiffuse} find that LLMs are good at decomposing an abstract motion description into fine-grained descriptions which specify body part movements step-by-step.
-More precisely, \citet{atomic-text-motion} use an LLM to convert a vague motion instruction into a step-by-step atomic motion plan for preset body parts like spine, left upper limb, etc. Instead of using LLMs for motion-related text generation, \citet{free-motion} and \citet{text2animation} show that LLMs can directly generate keyframe coordinates to be interpolated as motions.
-We aim to investigate LLMs' knowledge of human motion by designing a hierarchical framework that grounds LLM responses into 3D avatar animations, providing clear visual verification of their capabilities.
+Contemporary generative models show remarkable progress in synthesizing realistic human body movements from natural language instructions \citep{Guo2022text2motion, MDM, motiondiffuse, momask}.
+However, these models often fail on novel motion instructions out of the limited training datasets, such as compositional instructions, rare activities, or nuanced movement descriptions.
+To address this generalization problem, recent work uses LLMs to extract specific motion-relevant information, indicating that LLMs might contain rich human motion knowledge.

+\citet{SINC} use LLMs to identify relevant body parts for action labels like ``stroll'', showing LLMs' understanding of the anatomical requirements for different movements.
+However, they only focus on simple action-to-body-part mapping without exploring complex motion reasoning capabilities.
+Later research further prompts LLMs to decompose abstract motion descriptions into sequential, step-by-step movement specifications \citep{finemotiondiffuse}.
+More advanced approaches leverage LLMs for hierarchical motion planning and control.
+For instance, CoMo \citep{huang_control} and Fg-T2M++ \citep{fg_t2m++} employ LLMs to parse ambiguous instructions into structured descriptions targeting specific body parts, enabling fine-grained control over motion generation.
+More comprehensively, \citet{atomic-text-motion} propose a framework that converts instructions into atomic motion plans organized by predefined body segments, such as spine, left upper limb, etc. Instead of using LLMs for motion-related text generation, recent work also shows that LLMs can directly generate keyframe coordinates to be interpolated as motions \citep{free-motion, text2animation}.

+The aforementioned approaches focus on leveraging LLMs as auxiliary tools to optimize text-to-motion systems.
+However, they overlook the fundamental question of what motion knowledge LLMs actually possess and how accurately they understand human movement principles.
+We address this research gap by grounding LLM responses into 3D avatar animations, and probing their motion knowledge across multiple levels of abstraction.